mui/material-ui/docs/data/material/guides/minimizing-bundle-size/minimizing-bundle-size.md

 }
 ```

-### Option 2
+### Option two: use a Babel plugin

-This option provides the best User Experience and Developer Experience:
+This option provides the best user experience and developer experience:

 - UX: The Babel plugin enables top-level tree-shaking even if your bundler doesn't support it.
 - DX: The Babel plugin makes startup time in dev mode as fast as Option 1.